HyDelta 4

 WP5b: Innovative and sustainable recompression concepts for mobile operation

-Summary: Secondly, for maintenance and repair purposes, it is necessary to evacuate large pipelines filled with hydrogen without losing significant amounts of hydrogen.
-The currently used gas compression units are not suitable for hydrogen.
-This work package will investigate innovative hydrogen re-compression concepts, focusing on the sustainability of the energy source and emissions management.
+Summary: Investigation of best practices in evacuating large pipelines filled with hydrogen without losing significant amounts of gas, focusing on the sustainability of the energy source and emissions management.

 Number Deliverable title Publication date Link